 Highs: Wonderful ride, fast, smooth, and brilliant all-rounder

 Lows: Aggressive ride position and not as high-spec as some

-Buy if: You want to conquer climbs, speed along the flat, fly round corners, glide over potholes – and look the business at the same time
+Buy if: You want to conquer climbs, speed along the flat, fly around corners, glide over potholes – and look the business at the same time

-From its conception Giant wasn’t happy to simply create a slippery aero shaped racer, and the firm has spent plenty of development time refining the way the Propel rides.
-Not only does it share the aggressive, short wheelbased geometry of the classic TCR; it blends in the noted smoothness of the brilliant endurance focused Defy in the process.
-In fact the Propel is built around the mantra of being for the rider, and not to satisfy wind tunnel engineers – the fact that it’s also so damn fast makes this technical marvel a very worthy competitor.
+From its conception, Giant wasn’t happy to simply create a slippery aero shaped racer, and the firm has spent plenty of development time refining the way the Propel rides.
+Not only does it share the aggressive, short wheelbase geometry of the classic TCR; it blends in the noted smoothness of the brilliant endurance focused Defy in the process.
+In fact, the Propel is built around the mantra of being for the rider, and not to satisfy wind tunnel engineers – the fact that it’s also so damn fast makes this technical marvel a very worthy competitor.

 The trp-built but propelspecific aero brakes offer great power:

 The TRP-built but Propel-specific aero brakes offer great power